Chapter 19 : Hermione Sends a Message

 “You are not dead yet, Draco Malfoy.
 Until you take your last breath, there is much to live for.
 So stop acting like you are dead and re-join the living.”

-Blaise got it then.
+Blaise understood then.
 Darkness that he’d never known was consuming his friend.
 He couldn’t possibly fully understand the pressures that he was going through… the enormous weight of it.

 Draco was being robbed of his teenage years.
 He was supposed to be thinking, acting, and playing the part of his true age.
 But it was being stolen from him, having to grow up too soon and take on responsibilities that he wasn’t ready for.
 And he had no choice in the matter.

-“He’s coming for his real estate.
+“The Dark Lord is coming for his estate.
 He thinks this place is his home and Mudbloods are defiling it with their presence here.
 And one day, he will return and he will take it.
 And he will kill anyone who stands in his way.
 Dark wizards against children.
 A slaughter is coming and I have no faith in some ridiculous Potter prophecy.”

 Blaise stood listening of diabolical plans that had been weighing on Draco so heavily.
 He had not known about them nor understood the seriousness or brevity of it until now.

 “What's that old medieval poem?"
 Draco questioned.
 "The one about the rosebuds?"
 But then it came to him.
 "Old Time’s still a-flying.
 And this same flower that smiles today, tomorrow will be dying,” he quoted.